 Use it to quickly extract human-friendly, relational data from your system and transmit it faster to CADE.
 We’ll make sure you can produce the CSDR FlexFile.

 Now that you know the main details of the FlexFile program, your next step is to request a custom demonstration from us.
-See how you can use ProjStream's EVMax, our earned value management software, to produce your Integrated Program Management Report (IPMR) and CSDR JSON encoded data submittals.
+See how you can use ProjStream's EVMax earned value management software to produce your Integrated Program Management Report (IPMR) and CSDR JSON encoded data submittals.